IntelLabs/encrypted-computing-sdk/CONTRIBUTING.md

 The Intel Encrypted Computing SDK project is licensed under the terms in [LICENSE](https://github.com/IntelLabs/encrypted-computing-sdk/blob/main/LICENSE).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

+### Code Formatting
+The repository includes `pre-commit` and format hooks to help ensure code consistency.
+It is recommended to install `pre-commit` and `pre-commit hooks` prior to committing to repo.

 ### Sign your work

 Please use the sign-off line at the end of the patch.
 Your signature certifies that you wrote the patch or otherwise have the right to pass it on as an open-source patch.
 The rules are pretty simple: if you can certify